 I mounted and, you guys, she was so soft and easy.

 screen shot from video

 The lesson itself was nothing earth shattering but it was soooo nice to be working with a forward, happy horse rather than a bolting, spooking mess.
 Not that she wasn't tense at times- she was, but everything was so much easier.

-yeah, me neither.
+remember when Carmen couldn't go in this corner without bolting or rearing? yeah, me neither.
 Carmen has no idea what I'm talking about....